Learn About Herbs and Acupuncture

 In recent years I have actively participated in numerous herbal medicine and hospital conferences as a speaker, have worked as a formulator and consultant to the herbal medicine industry.
 I have also spent countless hours sharing information via the Internet with many prominent herbalists from all parts of the world.
 In addition, I have spent almost a decade working directly with MD’s to develop herbal programs for serious and difficult to treat diseases.
 While many may see this as an “alternative medicine” website, it is actually an integrated medicine website, and so, in honor of the Western tradition of proper attribution to intellectual sources you will finds thousands of scientific references listed by author in the format (author, date).
 These can be accessed here.

 I am an herbal medicine patient as well as a clinician.
 I developed juvenile diabetes at the age of 11, almost 44 years ago (1961), and was on a downhill slide when I met my first teacher, Dr. Mana.
 Back then, I began to use herbal medicine and adopted a sensible lifestyle to help myself, and I am proud to say that today I have escaped all the normal problems associated with this disease.
-As of 2005 I have no problems with my eyes, my heart, my skin, my nerves or my energy.
+To this day I have no problems with my eyes, my heart, my skin, my nerves or my energy.

 You will often hear me repeat a key point, my long-held belief that coexistence between Science and Nature is the surest road to health.
 Virtually all systems of herbal medicine hold that one must respect the healing power of nature and the teachings of our herbalist ancestors.
 Science and technology prize and utilize knowledge obtained from modern research.
 While I believe that good herbal medicine should be based on philosophy and tradition, it should also strive to maintain harmony with scientific insights.